National myth: Italy

 The Kingdom of Fanes is the national epic of the Ladin people in the Dolomites and the most important part of the Ladin literature.
 Originally an orally transmitted epic cycle, today it is known through the work of Karl Felix Wolff in 1932, gathered in Dolomitensagen.
 This legend is part of the larger corpus of the South Tyrolean sagas, whose protagonists are the Fanes themselves.

 Iran

 The Shahnameh is a long epic poem written by the Persian poet Ferdowsi between c.
 977 and 1010 CE and is the national epic of Persia.
 Consisting of some 50,000 distichs or couplets (two-line verses), the Shahnameh is one of the world's longest epic poems, and the longest epic poem created by a single author.
 It tells mainly the mythical and to some extent the historical past of the Persian Empire from the creation of the world until the Muslim conquest in the seventh century.

+During the 20th century, the Pahlavi dynasty (1925–1979) deliberately mobilized national myths, particularly those found in the Shahnameh, to construct a sense of Iranian identity, nationalism, and political legitimacy.
+Reza Shah and later Mohammad Reza Shah emphasized Iran’s pre-Islamic past as a period of glory, heroism, and centralized authority, portraying themselves as heirs to this historical legacy.

+The Pahlavis also framed the Arab‑Muslim conquest of Persia in the 7th century as a historical trauma that ended Iran’s greatness, using this interpretation in textbooks, public speeches, monuments, and celebrations to highlight a period of perceived weakness and foreign domination — implicitly linking Islam with constraints on Iranian political and cultural development.
+By contrast, pre‑Islamic heroes from the Shahnameh and other Persian traditions were promoted as symbols of national strength, resilience, and independence, reinforcing secular, centralized, and nationalist identity.

+National myths under the Pahlavis served multiple purposes: fostering Iranian pride in pre‑Islamic heritage, justifying the monarchy’s modernizing reforms, and constructing a narrative of continuity connecting the contemporary state to an illustrious Persian past.
+This culminated with grand ceremonies such as the 2,500‑year celebration of the Persian monarchy in 1971 — an event designed to dramatize this mythic lineage and solidify the symbolic power of pre‑Islamic heroes and kings in contemporary politics.